graninas/hierarchical-free-monads-the-most-developed-approach-in-haskell/README.md

 runIO ioAct = liftF $ RunIO ioAct id
 ```

-Now you can implement some additional subsystem via it:
+Now you can implement some additional subsystem using this method:

 ```haskell
 import qualified SQLite as SQLite